rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

 └── values.yaml
 </code></pre></div>
 Some of the key things to note above are:

    * `Workspaces` - these yaml are the volumes to use across each of the `tasks` in the pipeline.
 ConfigMaps and other resources that are fixed but can be loaded into the pipeline are stored here.
    * `tasks` - these are the building blocks of Tekton.
 They are the custom resources that take parameters and run steps on the shell of a provided image.
 They can produce results and share workspaces with other tasks.
    * `secrets` - secure things used by the pipeline
    * `pipelines` -  this is the pipeline definition, it wires together all the items above (workspaces, tasks & secrets etc) into a useful & resuable set of activities.
    * `triggers` folder stores the configuration for the webhooks.
 We will add WebHooks from gitlab to trigger our pipeline, using the resources in this directory we expose the webhook endpoint (`gitlab-event-listener.yaml`) and parse the data from it (`gitlab-trigger-binding.yaml`) to trigger a PipelineRun (`gitlab-trigger-template.yaml`)

-4. Seeing as Tekton piplines are just YAML, we can have ArgoCD sync the pipelines to the cluster so our code can use them.
+4. Seeing as Tekton pipelines are just YAML, we can have Argo CD sync the pipelines to the cluster so our code can use them.
 To deploy the pipeline defintions - edit `ubiquitous-journey/values-tooling.yaml`.
 Add the reference to the tekton chart we explored by adding the chart to our ArgoCD applications list:

 ```yaml
   # Tekton Pipelines